JohnPaulinePineda/Portfolio_Project_51/docs/index.md

 This study hypothesized that the evaluated drug, liver profile test biomarkers and various clinicopathological characteristics influence liver cirrhosis survival between patients.

-The target status and survival duration variables for the study are:
+The event status and survival duration variables for the study are:
 * <span style="color: #FF0000">Status</span> - Status of the patient (C, censored | CL, censored due to liver transplant | D, death)
 * <span style="color: #FF0000">N_Days</span> - Number of days between registration and the earlier of death, transplantation, or study analysis time (1986)